GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    The resulting dtype is determined by NumPy behavior.

 :code:`halo`
-    It is chosen s.t. the resulting domain is the intersection of all individual domains.
+    It is chosen such that the resulting domain is the intersection of all individual domains.

 :code:`layout`
     The layout is chosen as the layout of the first input argument which is a GT4Py Storage